Survey debacle: CDU and CSU plunge deeper and deeper – scenario believed to be impossible suddenly tangible

 The conservative crisis is having a dramatic impact on the current figures.
 The Merkel party currently only has 27 percent – in May 2020 the CDU and CSU were still unassailable at 40 percent.
 Now the party has lost another four percentage points in a Kantar-Emnid poll compared to the previous week.
 The Greens (22 percent, plus 3) as well as the SPD (17, plus 1) and FDP (10, plus 2) all benefit.
 And it is precisely these three parties that could unite in this constellation to form a majority alliance, because together they would have more votes than the CDU, AfD (10, minus 1) and Left (8, plus / minus 0).

 There is sheer panic in the Union.
 Friedrich Merz (65) rumbled loudly mirror in an internal meeting that his party was not prepared for the election in six months, neither in terms of content nor personnel.
-He accuses his party of leadership failure and is pouring fuel on the fire.
+He accuses his party of leadership failure and thus pours fuel on the fire.
 Several factors are currently pulling the CDU downwards.

 CDU / CSU: Mask affair and vaccination debacle – Union under criticism